thor2643/Dual_Kuka_LLM_Bachelor/README.md

 # Dual_Kuka_LLM_Bachelor
-This repository contains the source code for our bachelor project in robotics at Aalborg University, and explores the integration of ... to make automation more intuitive for operators.
-The GitHub contains all the code produced throughout the project period, from ... to ...
+This repository contains the source code for our bachelor's project in robotics at Aalborg University, and explores the integration of multiple foundation models (LLM Agent, VLM high-level planner, LLM/VLM error correctors + success detectors) to produce a generalist robot cell capable of performing tasks provided by operators.
+The GitHub contains all the code produced throughout the project period, from February 1st to May 28th

 This project is a continuation of the work performed during the 5th semester.
 The GitHub page for the 5th semester project can be found here:
 - [P5 Project](https://github.com/thor2643/P5-Kuka-Dual-Arm)